matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

       <div markdown="1" class="parameter">
       `$objectInstance` (`mixed`) &mdash;

-      <div markdown="1" class="param-desc"> The object or class name for the class that contains the method to regularly execute.
+      <div markdown="1" class="param-desc"> The object or class that contains the method to execute regularly.
 Usually this will be a [Plugin](/api-reference/Piwik/Plugin) instance.</div>

       <div style="clear:both;"/>